awsdocs/amazon-athena-user-guide/doc_source/access-federation-saml.md

    + For `idp_host`, provide the host name of the AD FS IdP server\.
    + For `idp_port`, provide the port number that the AD FS IdP listens on for the SAML assertion request\.
    + For `UID` and `PWD`, provide the AD domain user credentials\.
 When using the driver on Windows, if `UID` and `PWD` are not provided, the driver attempts to obtain the user credentials of the user logged in to the Windows machine\.
-   + Optionally, set `ssl_insecure` to 1 if the AD FS IdP’s SSL certificate has not been configured to be trusted by the driver\.
+   + Optionally, set `ssl_insecure` to `true`\.
+In this case, the driver does not check the authenticity of the SSL certificate for the AD FS IdP server\.
+Setting to `true` is needed if the AD FS IdP’s SSL certificate has not been configured to be trusted by the driver\.
    + To enable mapping of an Active Directory domain user or group to one or more IAM roles \(as mentioned in step 4 of this procedure\), in the `preferred_role` for the JDBC or ODBC connection, specify the IAM role \(ARN\) to assume for the driver connection\.
 Specifying the `preferred_role` is optional, and is useful if the role is not the first role listed in the claim rule\.

    As a result, the following actions occur: